devlikeapro/waha/README.md

 # WhatsApp HTTP API Free

+**NOTE**: If you have any problem with docker version of API - try to use the fork https://github.com/diazzaid/whatsapp-api-venom.
+It uses the latest Venom and probably works better.
+I haven't updated the venom here for a long time...

 WhatsApp HTTP API that you can configure in a click!
 It's really Free! :)

 > The article [Make a WhatsApp Bot Via HTTP API For Free And Fun!](https://allburov.medium.com/make-a-whatsapp-bot-for-free-and-fun-via-http-api-b3e6afcdf395) on Medium about this repository.